 If you’re looking for beautiful places to visit – you came to the right place.
 In fact, there are plenty beautiful places on Earth and each country has their own.
 But we’ve tried to be objective and collected top 25 most beautiful places in the world including the most beautiful places in America, Europe, Africa, Asia, Australia and New Zealand.
 Enjoy!

 Pristine waters of white sand laced beaches, old and forgotten villages that continue to thrive as if time never ticket past the 15th century, ruins that enthrall and fascinate, deserts that scare and dominate, and natural phenomena that bamboozle the staunchest of explorers – that’s just 1% of the wonders spread far and wide on the face of the Earth.
-What’s the world most beautiful place, you ask?
+What’s the world most beautiful place to visit in 2022, you ask?
 Well, that’s subjective.
 While the idea of beauty differs among people, here is a list of places which most would feel themselves lucky to travel to.
 Europe, Americas, Asia, Australia – we’ve covered everything here.

 Niagara Falls, USA/ Canada